zedlopez/ifm/The Recipe Book.md

 	From here, the viable exits are to the south, the east and the west.

 Assuming that travel succeeds, another useful technique is to provide some sense of the journey between locations, especially if they are remote from one another or the player has to do something unusual to get from one to the other.
 [Up and Up] adds a short description of travel when we approach a new room, before the room description is printed; [Veronica], conversely, adds a comment when the player leaves a region of the map.
 [The Second Oldest Problem] intervenes and kills a player who tries to travel from one dark room to another.
-[Mattress King] embellishes the description that automatically results from ``push mattress west``, adding a line that describes the player pushing the object before describing the new room approached.
+[Mattress King] embellishes the description that automatically results from ``PUSH MATTRESS WEST``, adding a line that describes the player pushing the object before describing the new room approached.

 We may also want to add a brief comment when we arrive in a new room, after the room description is printed.
 One trivial way to do this is to append the line to the room's main description, conditionally, like this: